-- Complete Level 109 from ELS Inc., an English as a Second Language center. - Score a minimum of 525 on the Paper Based TOEFL or a minimum of 69 on the Internet Based TOEFL - Score a minimum of 6.0 on the IELTS - Score a minimum of "3" on the A.P.I.E.L. - Score 450 or more on the verbal section of the International Scholastic Aptitude Test. - Have a combined 2.000 G.P.A. with no grade below a "C" in two English composition courses from an A.A.C.R.A.O. accredited college or university.
+- Complete Level 109 from ELS Inc., an English as a Second Language center. - Score a minimum of 525 on the Paper Based TOEFL or a minimum of 69 on the Internet Based TOEFL - Score a minimum of 6.0 on the IELTS - Score a minimum of "3" on the A.P.I.E.L. - Score 450 or more on the verbal section of the International Scholastic Aptitude Test. - Have a combined 2.000 G.P.A. with no grade below a "C" in two English composition courses from a regionally accredited US college or university.